-Gregg D. Thomas
+Gregg Thomas

 After watching the justice system from the inside as a law clerk to two federal judges in my earlier years, I realized that I wanted to become an advocate for key legal principles.
 Now years later, serving as a First Amendment lawyer has been a dream come true.